heroku-examples/heroku-langgraph-101/notebooks/readme.txt

-Files in this folder will not be stored.
-Restarting the app may result in data loss.
+Notebooks in this folder will be stored in the postgres database, changes will be persisted.

-Is your ContentsManager configured correctly?